broadlume/bl-styles/readme.md

 - First you need to type: **npm login**
 - Then login with your NPM creditials
 - Once logged in you can now publish
-- To publish package type **npm run publish**.
+- To publish package type **npm run patch-publish**.
 This will increment the release and publish the changes to npm